What is the best rainwater tank for your property?

 Supplying water to the entire home

-If you are looking to supply water to the entire home, you’re going to be looking at the higher end when it comes to tank size, as you are seeking to use rainwater for every aspect of your home water supply; be it drinking water, showering, gardening or washing dishes.
+If you are looking to supply water to the entire home, you’re going to be looking at the higher end when it comes to tank size, as you are seeking to use rainwater for every aspect of your home water supply, be it drinking water, showering, gardening, or washing dishes.

-When asked what size rainwater tank you would need to be looking at for a family of four, Pioneer Water Tanks in Brisbane said that they recommend a minimum 150,000 litre (about 40,000 US liquid gallons) water storage tank.
+When asked what size rainwater tank you would need to be looking at for a family of four, Pioneer Water Tanks in Brisbane said that they recommend a minimum 150,000 liter (about 40,000 US liquid gallons) water storage tank.

-However, if you can harvest more than this, and afford a larger tank, this is often recommended, as this figure doesn’t take into account things such as fire reserves, gardens or lawns, which will increase your water usage.
+However, if you can harvest more than this and afford a larger tank, this is often recommended, as this figure doesn’t take into account things such as fire reserves, gardens, or lawns, which will increase your water usage.

 For this amount of water storage, steel rainwater tanks with a food-grade or antimicrobial liner are likely your answer.
-They are significantly cheaper and easier to repair than a concrete tank or stainless steel tank, and since poly water tanks usually only come in sizes of up to 50,000 litres, you may require two to four poly tanks to get the same rainwater storage capacity as a single steel tank.
+They are significantly cheaper and easier to repair than a concrete tank or stainless steel tank, and since poly water tanks usually only come in sizes of up to 50,000 liters, you may require two to four poly tanks to get the same rainwater storage capacity as a single steel tank.

 Water for one or two uses